Ako2003/polygraf.ai/README.md

 ### Authentication

+- Integrated [Clerk](https://clerk.com/docs) for authentication purposes.

+### Image and Video Storage

+- Utilized [Edge](https://edgestore.dev) store for storing images and videos uploaded to the website

+### UI Components

+- Employed [MaterialUI](https://mui.com/material-ui/) for creating the timeline and icons.
+- Additionally [NextUI](https://nextui.org/) was used to create the rest of the designs

+## Resources
 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.